-Being able to relate to others may help you to realize certain things about your behaviors.
-You may wind up having a breakthrough simply due to observing others in the group or hearing their stories.
+Being able to relate to others may help you recognize certain aspects of your own behaviors that you'd like to keep or change.
+You may realize where you could improve your behaviors by hearing someone's story.
 Groups may allow you to learn by interacting with others and their experiences.
 You may also feel free to speak openly about your problems and struggles.

 Gaining A New Perspective

 Another potential benefit of group sessions is that you may gain a new perspective on your situation.
 Although groups might experience similar challenges, people often bring different experiences and approaches to the situation.